chriskrycho/v5.chriskrycho.com/site/journal/2023/Reflections on a Month with Nova and BBEdit.md

     changes: Where I am landing with BBEdit.

   - at: 2023-07-29T07:29:00-0600
-    changes: Where I am landing with BBEdit.
+    changes: Added another note about my high degree of satisfaction with BBEdit!

 draft: true